Toward Accurate and Reliable Iris Segmentation Using Uncertainty Learning: Method

+For a neural network, different depths correspond to distinct subnetworks~\cite{antoran20depth}, and they make different predictions for the same input data.
+The discrepancy between predictions reflects the uncertainty/reliability of the predictions.
+Motivated by this intuitive idea, we propose ISUL to estimate uncertainty with a single forward propagation by only introducing an auxiliary head.

-Assuming that $P_s,P_a\in\mathbb{R}^{H\times W\times C}$ are the predictions from the segmentation head and auxiliary head, respectively. $H$, $W$ are the height and width of the segmentation predictions, $C$ represents the number of the semantic classes.
-Then we can obtain the rough pixel-wise uncertainty map $M\in\mathbb{R}^{H\times W}$ according to the discrepancy of predictions.
+Assuming that $P_s,P_a\in\mathbb{R}^{H\times W\times C}$ are the predictions from the segmentation head and auxiliary head, respectively, then we can obtain a pixel-wise uncertainty map $M\in\mathbb{R}^{H\times W}$ according to the discrepancy of predictions.
 The computation process can be written as

-where $P'=P_s+0.5P_a$ denotes the average segmentation prediction. $c\in \{1,..., C\}$ represents the $c$-th semantic label, and $C=2$ in iris segmentation.
+where $P'=P_s+0.5\times P_a$ denotes the average segmentation prediction. $c\in \{1,..., C\}$ represents the $c$-th semantic label, and $C=2$ in iris segmentation.

+Compared with the previous method, the proposed approach only adds an auxiliary head and utilizes the predictions from the last two layers for the uncertainty estimation.
+In addition, the auxiliary head usually works as the module of deep supervison~\cite{lee2015deeply} in the training stage to further improve segmentation accuracy.
+In other words, we obtain an uncertainty estimate at a low cost.